ShadowPlagueXx/klse/README.md

 For now, just run the program and a csv file will be created.

 It will overwrite previous data in csv, I am working on fixing it but please dont accidentally write over your old data.

+you will need these modules:
+- pathlib
+- pandas
+- bs4
+- requests